drid/tulip/docs/usage.md

 - To add text to notes, simply type it directly into the text field.
 - To add a glyph, use the "Insert glyph" button to open the glyph selection popup, where you can choose from available glyphs.
 Holding the Shift key while clicking on a glyph allows for multiple insertions.
 - To delete items from notes place the cursor after the item and press the backspace button
+- CAP: Toggle to show or hide CAP headings in the notes.
+- Lat/Lon: Toggle to show or hide latitude/longitude coordinates in the notes.